 In an attempt to raise further awareness about modern slavery: what it is; how to spot it; and how to report it, an article was written and distributed internally to around 2000 employees in recognition of Anti-slavery Day on 18th October 2018.
+In 2019 a modern slavery awareness article was distributed to Molson Coors sales teams through a weekly business newsletter to highlight the need to consider the possibility of modern slavery occurring at the customer end of the supply chain.

-Molson Coors employees all complete our Code of Business

-Conduct training when they first join the business, usually within the first 30 days and then every other year thereafter.
+Molson Coors employees all complete our Code of Business Conduct training when they first join the business, usually within the first 30 days and then every other year thereafter.
 The purpose of this training is to educate and make our employees responsible for engaging in legal, ethical and responsible business practices.
 This training is predominantly webbased, however a limited number of our employees receive face to face training.
 The overall completion rate for our Code of Business Conduct training currently exceeds 90%.
 Employees must affirm their review of and their compliance with our Code and carry out further Code of Business Conduct training every two years.

 We review our employee Code of Business Conduct training every two years to evolve it and ensure it is fit for purpose.
-The Code was last updated in 2017 and our intention is that it will next be reviewed in 2019.
+The Code was last reviewed in 2019 with roll-out planned for 2020. .